jomstile/Johns_portfolio/SQL_project/EDA_Processes/Suicide_rates_overview_EDA.md

 |generation|
 ---

-## Lets take a look at some of the more basic statisitcal breakdowns of our data
+## Lets take a look at some of the basic statisitcal breakdowns of our data
 1. A break down of the countires with the highest number of records.
 2. Average annual suicide rates by year.
 3. Average suicide rates by gender.